 Eligible persons can use the Student Machine Shop facilities provided they successfully completed either Mech 220 or the Basic Shop Orientation requirements (below).
 Orientation to the facility is a requirement regardless of background or experience.
 Orientation to other shops does not fulfill the requirements for orientation to this facility and likewise, orientation to our facility does not qualify persons to work in other facilities.

 MECH 220 Students

 Students who are enrolled in or have completed MECH 220 are automatically oriented as part of the course.
-Incoming MECH 220 students should refer to the outline for the Machining Module of MECH 220 posted on the course Connect page for details on the steps needed to prepare for MECH 220 (you need to review material and write an online quiz and sign some papers prior to coming to the shop).
+Incoming MECH 220 students should refer to the outline for the Machining Module of MECH 220 posted on the MECH 220 Canvas site for details on the steps needed to prepare for MECH 220 (you need to review material and write an online quiz and sign some papers prior to coming to the shop).
 Documents available for download here include the Student Machine Shop Handbook 2018v2 , the Acknowledgement of Risk, and the Waiver and Indemnification Agreement.

 All Other Persons